manticoresoftware/manticoresearch/docs/conf_options_reference/data_source_configuration_options.rst

 will make it to the final result set unless something stops it.

 Kill-list, or K-list for short, is that something.
-Kill-list attached to ‘delta’ will suppress the specified rows from **all** the preceding indexes, in this case just ‘main’.
+Kill-list attached to ‘delta’ will suppress the specified rows from all the indexes specified in ``killlist_target`` option of this 'delta' index.
 So to get the expected results, we should put all the updated *and* deleted document IDs into it.

 Note that in the distributed index setup, K-lists are **local to every node in the cluster**.
-They are **not** get transmitted over the network when sending queries.
+They do **not** get transmitted over the network when sending queries.
 (Because that might be too much of an impact when the K-list is huge.)
 You will need to setup a separate per-server K-lists in that case.

+Also note that you have to specify ``killlist_target`` in the 'delta' index, otherwise the kill-list will not be applied.

 Example: